Architecture – 13 projects selected

 Issues such as climate resilience, biodiversity and liveability demand that more green space is realized in the city.
 With the project The Travelling Tree, Hein van Duppen wants to bring residents and professionals together to think about the future of the city, by means of events around the tree.
 The project inspires and stimulates individuals to actively engage in greening their living environment.
 The Travelling Tree visits various destinations and enters into a dialogue with the surroundings.
 People can share stories, photos and experiences of its stay with each other online.
 This will result in a travel report as a starting point for a public discussion (together with CAST) with/between residents and professionals.
 The tree is also part of an exhibition organized by Kunstloc.
 The Travelling Tree is an instrument for involving residents in thinking about the design of our living environment.
 Its travel report provides insight into different interests and ideas, and into the significance of trees in the city.
 The project connects policymakers and designers of the city with its users.
 Together they can put the challenges facing cities on the agenda.
 Besides CAST and Kunstloc, the Municipality of Tilburg, Almere Centrum and Bright are involved as partners.

-Click here for all the projects selected in Architecture.
+Click here for all the projects selected in Architecture in 2021.

 Of the 33 subsidy applications taken into consideration, 13 are receiving grants.
 This brings the percentage of applications receiving grants to 39%.
 The closing date for the last round this year was 6 October 2021.
 You can find the deadlines for next year here.